APersonalVoyage/Hiclass/README.md

 In conjunction to the gravitational wave data, we even incorporate restrictions from a pair of recent cosmology large scale data sets.
 This serves as context for the stricter constraints they offer for the alpha_M Horndeski parameter as well as additional constraints on cosmological parameters.
 They are the prime source of constraints for the alpha_B Horndeski parameter which do not influence the propagation of Gravitational Waves.

 Cosmosis and hiclass libraries were used extensively for the project.
-For installation of these libraries you can check the Libraries folder.
+For installation of these libraries you can check the